winitzki/scall/tutorial/programming_dhall.md

 ''
 ```

-If a Dhall program needs to guarantee that imported code remains unchanged, the import expression can be annotated by the import's SHA256 hash value.
+To guarantee that imported code remains unchanged, the import expression can be annotated by the import's SHA256 hash value.
 Such imports are called "frozen".
 Dhall will refuse to process a frozen import if the external resource gives an expression with a different SHA256 hash value than specified in the Dhall code.